-The clinical rotation experience provides the student with the opportunity to practice the skills they have been taught in school.
-It is a real world scenario in which the student will work with patients, doctors, and other member of the healthcare team.
-This hands-on experience gives the student on-the-job training that would be impossible to provide in the classroom setting.
+The clinical rotation experience provides the student with the opportunity to practice the skills that have been taught.
+It is a real world scenario in which the student will work with patients, doctors and other members of the healthcare team.
+This hands-on experience gives the student on-the-job training.